parautenbach/TeamCity-HipChat-Notifier/README.md

 [Download](https://github.com/parautenbach/TeamCity-HipChat-Notifier/releases/latest) the ZIP file release, drop it in your TeamCity installation's `.BuildServer/plugins/` directory (as explained by [Jetbrains](http://www.jetbrains.com/teamcity/plugins/)) and restart the server.

+Note: I've tested the plugin with TeamCity 8.
+Support for older versions are uncertain, but I would gladly provide information and experiences by others here.

 # Configuration

 On HipChat, create a user account to represent the build server and generate a token for that user.